loveencounterflow/coffeenode-chr/README.md

 Two more examples to show how to reference characters outside of Unicode: First let's analyze an 'extended NCR' using mode `ncr`.
 The result is that, since `&jzr#x24563;` violates the rules for NCRs, it is not recognized and treated as an ordinary text (the same way browsers do it).
-The first character of that text is an `&` ampersand, so all we get is a desciption of that character in mode `ncr`:
+The first character of that text is an `&` ampersand, so all we get is a description of that character in mode `ncr`:

 ```coffeescript
 # CHR.analyze '&jzr#xe100;', mode: 'ncr'